Our vision for maths at Orgill Primary School

 Children will be taught to read, spell and pronounce mathematical vocabulary correctly.

-Children are taught Maths daily in year groups by two teachers with the support of two Senior Teaching Assistants.
+Children are taught Maths daily in year groups by three teachers with the support of two Senior Teaching Assistants.

 Monitoring attainment and progress